algolia/autocomplete/packages/website/docs/using-algolia-insights-plugin.md

 If you're using [Algolia indices](https://www.algolia.com/doc/faq/basics/what-is-an-index/) as [sources](sources) in your autocomplete, Algolia provides [Search Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/) out-of-the-box.
 Search Analytics includes metrics like [top searches, top searches with no results, overall search counts, etc.](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/#what-do-search-analytics-measure).

 You may also want to capture [Click and Conversion Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/).
-Click and Conversion Analytics takes Algolia’s out-of-the-box [Search Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/) further by providing insights into actions users take after performing a search.
-These analytics are useful to better understand your user's behavior and what they need from your app to drive your business.
+These analytics take Algolia’s out-of-the-box [Search Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/out-of-the-box-analytics/) further by providing insights into actions users take after performing a search.
+They're useful to better understand your user's behavior and what they need from your app.
+This information can ultimately drive your business.

-[Click and Conversion Analytics](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/) also form the basis for more advanced features like [A/B testing](https://www.algolia.com/doc/guides/ab-testing/what-is-ab-testing/), [Dynamic Re-Ranking](https://www.algolia.com/doc/guides/ai-optimizations/re-ranking/), and [Personalization](https://www.algolia.com/doc/guides/personalization/what-is-personalization/).

 Capturing these analytics requires [sending events to Algolia](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/in-depth/capturing-user-behavior-as-events/) when your users view, click, or convert on results.
 This tutorial explains how to automatically send events from your autocomplete using the [`autocomplete-plugin-algolia-insights`](createAlgoliaInsightsPlugin) package.
 ## Prerequisites

 This tutorial assumes that you have:
-- implemented an autocomplete using one or more [Algolia indices](https://www.algolia.com/doc/faq/basics/what-is-an-index/) for your [sources](sources)
+- an autocomplete using one or more [Algolia indices](https://www.algolia.com/doc/faq/basics/what-is-an-index/) for your [sources](sources)
 - front-end development proficiency with HTML, CSS, and JavaScript

 :::note

 If you haven't implemented an autocomplete using Algolia as a source yet, follow the [Getting Started guide](getting-started) first.
+For learning purposes, you can use the demo application credentials and index provided in this tutorial.
 :::

 ## Getting started